 This blog has not been fed for at least a month so I thought I had better do a little to before I get totally ignored as a cyber-nut.

-Of all the blogs “out there” there is a blog that I look at frequently: http://slymarketing.com/
+Of all the blogs “out there” there was a blog that I used to look at frequently.
+It was named: http://slymarketing.com/

 Sometimes I feel that he writes what I should write, but he writes it and I just think about it.
 Check it out.